changrita1114/python-api-challenge/README.md

 #### Part I - WeatherPy
 A Python script was created to visualize the weather of over 500 cities across the world of varying distance from the equator.
 To accomplish this, a simple Python library([citipy](https://pypi.org/project/citipy/)) and the OpenWeatherMap API were used.

-First requirement was to create a series of scatter plots to showcase the following relationships:
+First was to create a series of scatter plots to showcase the following relationships:
 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitud

-Second requirement was to run linear regression on each relationship.
+Second was to run linear regression on each relationship.
 Data was separated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude
 * Northern Hemisphere - Humidity (%) vs. Latitude